pujols/OSU_CSE_5523_2021SP/HW_2+3_programming_set/HW_2+3_programming/Readme.md

 * **Please report your training, validation, and test accuracy in the PDF.**

 * You may again play with a different learning rate (step_size) and number of iterations, or do `--feature quadratic`.
-Will performing feature transform improve the accuracy?
+Will performing feature transform `--feature quadratic` improve the accuracy?

 ## Play with different datasets (Task 4 - mnist data, 2/20 pts):